Skip to content

 Best Practices

-2. Use SQLite backend when you want data to persist between runs.
-This saves API calls and speeds up development.
+2. Use the SQLite backend when you want data to persist between runs.
+This speeds up API calls and saves rate limits.

-3. Use Memory backend for scripts where persistence isn't needed or where file system access is restricted (e.g., serverless functions).
+3. Use the Memory backend for scripts where persistence isn't needed or where file system access is restricted.